ms-iot/content/en-US/Docs/RemoteDisplay.md

 ## Compatibility and scope
 ___
 The remote display experience currently works on Raspberry Pi 2 and 3, Minnowboard Max, and Dragonboard.
-These boards must be running the latest Insider build of Windows 10 IoT Core (OS Version 15063).
+These boards must be running the latest build of Windows 10 IoT Core (Creators Update).
 The remote display and sensor capability is an "alpha" or "Insider" technology.
 It is still in an early state, but it serves as a useful tool for putting a display on any displayless device.
 <img alt="Compatible boards" src="{{site.baseurl}}/Resources/images/compatible-boards.png">